-Question 8 - Total equity excluding goodwill9
+Question 8 - Total equity excluding goodwill10

-- 174 Several preparers agreed with EFRAG's response since it was an irrelevant disclosure to make.
+A preparer Several preparers agreed with EFRAG's response since it was an irrelevant disclosure to make.
 One preparer indicated that it would not provide a good message and that investors can do that calculation easily.
-However, a user did not understand the negative position of EFRAG since research aggregators were already providing the equity of the companies excluding goodwill and some of the ratios used by analysts also exclude it. - 175 A standard setter also disagrees with presenting total equity excluding goodwill and even questions the calculation since it would not be possible for users to ascertain which part of the goodwill corresponds to non-controlling interests.
+However, a user did not understand the negative position of EFRAG since research aggregators were already providing the equity of the companies excluding goodwill and some of the ratios used by analysts also exclude it.